bingmoon/triglyceride-muscle-MR/README.md

 1. Clone or download the repository.
 2. Set the working directory to the repository root.
+3. Ensure `MSdata_ST003803_1.txt` is in the root folder.
-3. Run the scripts in order:
+4. Run the scripts in order:
    ```r
    source("stage1_metabolomics.R")
    source("stage2_nhanes.R")